SUXUMI/server-load-notifier/README.md

 # Servers Load Notifier
-Shell script which sends email alert if CPU usage continuously goes above a certain amount.
+Shell scripts which sends email alert if certain usage data continuously goes above a certain amount.

+**monitor_cpu.sh** - monitor cpu usage
+// These script is kind of System Activity Reporter [SAR] on Linux.
+Using these script user gets email alert on **cpu overload** overload and get detailed information for overloaded processes

+Calculation is based on the very top loaded process load value

+**monitor_disk_space.sh** - monitor disk space usage
+Using these script user gets email alert on **disk space usage** overload and report file system disk space usage.

 ##USAGE

-These script is kind of System Activity Reporter [SAR] on Linux.
-By these script user can get email alert on cpu overload and also get detailed information for overloaded processes

 Put the script file in an appropriate folder and run the installation command.
 Than will be created a cronjob for that file, which will monitor the server load.

-Calculation is based on the very top loaded process load value

 ##### Requirements
 ```shell